Project Charter: Guide With Examples and Template

 First, outline what your main objectives are for the project.
 These objectives should be SMART: specific, measurable, achievable, realistic, and time-bound.

-Having SMART objectives helps guide the project team.
+I have found that having SMART objectives helps guide the project team.
 It also serves as a persuasive tool when selling the project to stakeholders, making them more likely to understand the project’s purpose and feel confident in its feasibility.

 Then, identify potential constraints or obstacles that could prevent you from achieving them.